Manage your Day to Day is a collection of insights and tips on how to organize your day -and yourself- to get things done.

 - Follow your energy level rhythms: do the most meaningful work when you’re at your top

 - Use associative triggers: get a routine to start your work

 - Put all your commitment somewhere you can see, but keep them short

 Similar to what McGuinness mentions, other authors stress the importance of associative triggers.
-Seth Godin for example, author of Linchpin, recommends to keep a practice to get to work and associate with symbols.
+Seth Godin for example, the author of Linchpin, recommends keeping a practice to get to work and associate with symbols.
 For example a white vest for the lab, or sitting in the same place every time when you’re working.

 Power of Frequency